rydmike/flex_color_scheme/README.md

   ),
 );
 ```
+> **NOTE:** The above custom color scheme is fairly close to the built-in scheme
+**Barossa**.
+If you like it, you can probably use it instead.
+It is not
+exactly the same though.
+The 'Barossa' variant is tuned a bit differently.
+The 'Barossa' theme was introduced in version 1.4.1, and was inspired
+and based on this example.

 Then we use this `FlexSchemeData` **customFlexScheme** instance `light` and `dark` properties as scheme `colors`
 for the `FlexColorScheme.light` and `dark` factory for each theme mode and `toTheme` to get the themes they define.